Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

   - Added support for Tunneling functions.
   - Added support for lock/unlock functions.
 - TCP Fast Open
-  - Added a http API for allowing TCP Fast Open.
+  - Added a HTTP API for allowing TCP Fast Open.
 - SoftAP
-  - Added support for SoftAP(Software Access Point).
+  - Added support for SoftAP (Software Access Point).
 - MTP FunctionFS
   - FunctionFS is added in USB File System which is based on MTP operations.
 - Wi-Fi Native CAPI